 As detailed in the BOD (Attachment A of Appendix A, "SCA Civil and Geotechnical Technical Memorandum"), settlement calculations were required to evaluate the magnitude of settlement in the Solvay waste underlying the SCA and in the dredged material inside the geotextile tubes.
-Based on these settlement calculations, tensile strain was evaluated and compared to the maximum recommended tensile strain of 5% for the geomembrane liner (Berg and Bonaparte, 1993).
+Based on these settlement calculations, tensile strain was evaluated and compared to the maximum recommended tensile strain of 5 percent for the geomembrane liner (Berg and Bonaparte, 1993).
 In addition, the effect of settlement on grading was evaluated.
-In particular, the focus was on maintaining the composite liner grading towards the sumps and positive cover grading under operation and post-closure conditions.
+In particular, the focus was on maintaining the composite liner grading towards the sumps and positive grading under operations.
+Post-closure conditions were also evaluated using the assumed final cover system discussed in Section 4.3.5.